 R Matthew Montoya

-Dr. Montoya is an assistant professor in the Department of Psychology and is the director of the Graduate Program in General Psychology.
+Dr. Montoya is an associate professor in the Department of Psychology and is the director of the Graduate Program in General Psychology.
 Dr. Montoya received his A.B. and B.A. in Psychology and Sociology in 1996 from the University of California, Berkeley.
 He received his Ph.D. in Social Psychology in 2004 from the University of North Carolina.
 Following completion of his degree, he spent three years as a Postdoctoral Research Fellow at Harvard University.
 He came to Dayton in 2008.

 - Interpersonal Attraction